|

 If we are playing for the result, not for the player development, it is

-beneficial to give more passing area to the libero, or any other
+beneficial to give more passing area to the libero, or any other player

-player who is more skilled receiving the ball.
+who is more skilled receiving the ball.

-It is very common to see
+It is very common to see libero taking half (50%) or even more than

-libero taking half (50%) or even more than half of the court.
+half of the court.

-How to divide the court?
+Example 2: How to divide the court?

-If the outside hitter on the position 4 struggles with the
+If the outside hitter on the position 4 struggles with the pass - coach

-him/her out.
+out.

 We use percentages to give you an idea about the areas.
 Libero should

-take 50% of the court (half of the court) and other
+take 50% of the court (half of the court) and other passer for example

-outside hitter only a little slice (in this case 17%).
+a little slice (in this case 17%).

 That slice of 17%, feels considerably smaller compared to third of the

 court, s/he had earlier.
-That

-area is less than fifth of the court, which
+That area is less than fifth of

-struggling player.
+to the struggling player.

 It is much easier to pass the ball when s/he does not need to move